Thornton Bales Conservation Area

 Can't find a spot, try another lot!

-A few of our larger conservation areas in York and Simcoe are less than 15 min. away from each other.
-Instead try Scanlon Creek in Bradford, Rogers Reservoir in East Gwillimbury or Sheppard’s Bush in Aurora.
-Fall is a beautiful time to visit a new Conservation Area.
+A few of our larger conservation areas in York and Simcoe are less than 15 minutes away.
+Instead, try Scanlon Creek in Bradford or Rogers Reservoir in East Gwillimbury.